Introduction

 .. code-block:: console

-$ openstack help user set
+$ openstack help user password set

 Change current user password